MicrosoftDocs/azure-devops-docs/docs/user-guide/add-run-manual-tests.md

 monikerRange: 'vsts'
 ---

-# Quickstart: Add, run, and update inline tests in Azure DevOps
+# Quickstart: Add, run, and update inline tests

 [!INCLUDE [version-vsts-only](../_shared/version-vsts-only.md)]

-In this quickstart, you learn how to add, run, and update inline tests in Azure DevOps.
+In this quickstart, you learn how to add, run, and update inline tests in Azure DevOps Services.

 For a quick and easy way to start manual testing, add the test to the user story or bug you want to test.
 Quickly define inline tests, or a set of manual tests, for a backlog item from the Kanban board.
 In addition to adding tests, you can also run them and update their status.
 If you're new to working with the Kanban board, see [Kanban quickstart](../boards/boards/kanban-quickstart.md).